juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 Multiple HHDs when Spin-Up all at same time its a very Big Peak load for the PSU.
 Large HDD arrays require 80 Plus Titanium to be cost effective. https://en.wikipedia.org/wiki/80_Plus

+IF you spin-down / up too often, will wear and damage everything, the PSU, the HDD motor, power cables if does Not have enough AWG, etc...